U.S. Clinical Clerkship Policies for Non-U.S. Medical Students

 Green Book vs. Blue Book Clerkships

-U.S. students do not typically use the term “Green Book” or “Blue Book” rotations; these terms were coined by International Medical Students (IMSs) and International Medical Graduates (IMGs) who typically attend Caribbean medical schools and want to complete their clinicals in a similar manner as U.S. medical students, in an attempt to compete for U.S. medical residency slots.
+We advise against using “Green Book” or “Blue Book” to describe the connection of a rotation to a teaching hospital since U.S. medical schools do not use these terms.
+These terms were coined by International Medical Students (IMSs) and International Medical Graduates (IMGs) who typically attend Caribbean medical schools and want to complete their clinicals in a similar manner as U.S. medical students, in an attempt to compete for U.S. medical residency slots.
 Generally speaking, Green Book refers to a rotation where the IMS is able to set foot in a hospital that is listed in ACGME or AOA (with or without permission from that hospital); Blue Book generally refers to the same, but that hospital has a “family medicine residency” associated with it (again, student’s entry into the hospital may or may not have been authorized).
 As one can easily ascertain, this fails to capture what would truly resemble clinicals conducted by U.S. medical students, since conducting student type clerkships is much more than being able to set foot on hospital grounds; furthermore, international medical schools typically do not own nor manage their own teaching hospitals or sponsor their own residency programs, which minimizes their footprint in the medical education arena.
 For these reasons, AmeriClerkships strongly discourages the usage of the terms Green or Blue Book, since they often mislead an IMS into believing that the rotations are somehow sanctioned by that hospital, and also by ignoring the many clerkship verification policies that have long been implemented by all U.S. medical boards and jurisdictions.

 What AmeriClerkships Is Doing to Address These Issues